llathrop/Udacity-ML-Capstone-Kaggle-Allstate/docs/Allstate_final_report.md

 #### [JustStacking.ipynb](https://github.com/llathrop/udacity-ML-capstone-Kaggle-Allstate/blob/master/JustStacking.ipynb):

 The same process is followed for layer two, but with input data being the predictions from the first layer.
 Following some setup of variables, etc, We choose if this run will be for the validation data, or for the competition test set.
 We load the data from the first layer for that dataset, and first set up a grid search for best hyper-parameters for the regressors chosen for layer 2.
-Again, XGB follows a different structure, and is done separatly.
+Again, XGB follows a different structure, and is done separately.
 Cached results are used if appropriate in the grid search.

 Following this, we again make predictions via folding, as above, but training and predicting the new models on the predictions from the first layer models.
 We also track the MAE per run again, to track progress.
 While the average value of the 2nd layer predictions was found to add value, clusters were not at this layer.
 The predictions from the 2nd layer are then fed to a final regressor for our final train/predict cycle.